hyosung11/Launch-School/Courses/journal.md

    * [x] 5.
 Listened to the Huberman Lab Podcast Episode 16 | How Hormones Control Hunger, Eating & Satiety

 2. What will you do today?
-   * [ ] 1.
+   * [x] 1.
 JS101 > Lesson 4 > Assignment 9.
 More Array Methods
+   * [x] 2.
+JS101 > Lesson 4 > Assignment 10.
+Arrays: What is an Element?
-   * [ ] 2.
+   * [ ] 3.
 Read *A Mind for Numbers* Chapter 16: Avoiding Overconfidence: The Power of Teamwork
-   * [ ] 3.
+   * [x] 4.
 Listen to the Huberman Lab Podcast Episode 17 | How to Control Your Metabolism by Thyroid & Growth Hormone

 3. Are there any blockers or impediments preventing you from doing your work?
    * Lack of time because I will referee two soccer games today.
 Also, I feel drained this morning and needed to sleep in until 7:25.